 Feedstock for the project is Eucalyptus residues from the Aracruz mill supplemented by material from local, managed plantations.

 Biocrude offtake will be shipped from Portocel, a neighboring port partly owned by Fibria, to refinery and heating/cooling markets in the U.S.

 The RTP biomass conversion unit has been engineered by Honeywell UOP through a contract signed with Envergent Technologies.

 Basic engineering has been completed.
-Detailed engineering and initiation of construction is targeted for the first half of 2016.
+Detailed engineering is underway.